TSL ADVENTURES

 If these kids are well catered for they can achieve goals you never imagined they could.
 Disability is not inability with a proper support system.

-Some of the ways in which these children can be accommodated are:
+Some of the ways in which these children can be accommodated in after school programs are:

 • Have professionals who know how to handle every child according to her/his special needs.